MUST SEE TOURIST ATTRACTIONS IN COPENHAGEN

 - Please note that Nyhavn – the place with all the colorful buildings – is covered on both our Segway Cruise Tours: The 1 HR City Center Cruise and our 2 HR Copenhagen Cruise.

 - WHY SEE IT: It encapsulates the atmosphere of the Copenhagen vibe and lifestyle especially if you are lucky enough to catch it on a sunny Summer day.
-It is not only a tourist haunt but many locals and Danes come here to enjoy a cold beer.
+It is not only a tourist haunt but many locals and Danes from all over the country come here to enjoy a cold beer.

 - TIP: While here then on our Segway tours, you will also see where H.C Andersen lived as he wrote the famous fairytales, “The Tinderbox” and “The Princess and the Pea”.
 We will point out the two places he lived especially as 2019 marks the 200th Anniversary of his arrival in Copenhagen.